 You can also e-mail the PDF script to us at support@junglesoftware.com.
 By request, we can also convert your PDF script into a Gorilla schedule.

-With the release of Gorilla 7.5, Gorilla can now export breakdown sheets and tagged scene elements to a .fdx file which can then be converted to a .sex file for import into Movie Magic Scheduling.
+With the release of Gorilla Studio 8, Gorilla can export breakdown sheets and tagged scene elements to a .fdx file which can then be converted to a .sex file for import into Movie Magic Scheduling.

 Video: How to import a Gorilla Schedule into Movie Magic Scheduling